Double click here to add text.

 Arrest your concern, unlike Vincent, she will not cut off her

-ear; at least not on that wonderful morning.
+ear; at least not on this wonderful morning.

 #####